notlockeduser/Indexer/README.md

 # What is it?

-The task of this course work is to develop programs for building an inverted index, as well as - to use the index.
+The task of this work is to develop programs for building an inverted index, as well as - to use the index.

 - During construction, it was possible to speed up the solution time by varying the number of threads.